Eastern mosquitofish: Similar species

 In its native range, eastern mosquitofish may be confused with the western mosquitofish (Gambusia affinis) or the sailfin molly (Poecilia latipinna).
 It can be distinguished from G. affinis on the basis of its hooked third ray on the male gonopodium.
 On average, G. holbrooki has one or two additional dorsal fin rays compared to G. affinis, but this characteristic varies both by sex and by individual in these species.

 In eastern Australia, the female and juvenile local Pacific blue-eye (Pseudomugil signifer) are similar in appearance but have a forked tail fin.

 Taxonomy and naming

 French naturalist Charles Frédéric Girard described the species in 1859.
-The genus Gambusia comes from the Cuban term, "Gambusino", which means "free-lance miner".
+The genus Gambusia comes from the Cuban term, gambusino, which means "free-lance miner" or may be related to Spanish gamusino, an imaginary animal used in a practical joke similar to the snipe hunt.

 Common names include eastern mosquitofish, plague minnow and eastern gambusia.
 The identity of the person honored in the specific name is uncertain but is thought to be the physician and naturalist John Edwards Holbrook (1796–1871).